Endoscopy (Colonoscopy & Gastroscopy)

 Although very safe, the major risk associated with colonoscopy is bowel perforation that may occur in one in every 800 to 1,000 procedures.
 If this was to happen, conservative management with bowel rest and intravenous antibiotics is the first line of treatment.
 Sometimes, a laparoscopic (keyhole) exploration is necessary for closure of the bowel defect.
 Very rarely, large bowel resection with temporary diverting colostomy (Hartmann’s procedure) may be necessary to treat the complication.
 This is generally reversed within few months.

-If you would like to book an appointment for a consultation or procedure please call us or use our online boooking form
+If you would like to book an appointment for a consultation or procedure please call us or use our online booking form